Flies

 Musca domestica (adult) and larvae removed from the lung of a patient with pulmonary myiasis (see video below)

-One of a number of live maggots retrieved from lung fluid aspirated from a patient in a long term care facility that had developed respiratory difficulty – video by W. Vientos
+One of a number of live larvae (maggots) retrieved from lung fluid aspirated from a patient in a long term care facility that had developed respiratory difficulty – video by W. Vientos

 The common house fly is perhaps the most familiar of the flies.
 It is a mechanical vector of bacterial, viral, and parasitic diseases.
 The common house fly is also known to cause myiasis, a parasitic infestation by the larvae of the fly.
 Generally the eggs are laid in exposed or compromised body tissue.
 The eggs hatch releasing numerous larval stage flies or maggots.
 These maggots will feed on damaged tissue and eventually develop into mature flies.
 Maggots can be introduced into unusual host sites such as the lungs of patients that have been incapacitated for an extended length of time (elderly patients that are bed ridden are at risk).